Sarai Amanat Khan: Description

 The center of the eastern and western sides features monumental gateways.
 The facade of each gateway measures 19.8 meters in length, and is flanked on either side by an octagonal bastion, with a side of 1.8 meters, topped with a chhatri.
 Each gateway has an entrance arch in the middle, with a span of 6.6 meters.
 This arch leads to a passage, with a deep veranda on each side, leading to a room.
 A staircase in either side of the gateway leads to the first floor, which has two rooms on each side.
 Once again, two staircases provide access to the roof.
 All the rooms of the gateways have vaulted ceilings.

 The spandrels of the entrance arch are decorated with Arabesque designs formed by colorful glazed tiles.
 Two panels frame the entrance arch, containing inscriptions by Amanat Khan, executed in blue and yellow glazed tiles.
 The entrance arch is flanked by a deep niche with a span of 1.2 meters.
-Above this niche is a story of tripe openings.
+Above this niche is a story of triple openings.
 These openings were originally adorned with jali screens.
 Square and rectangular panels, depicting flower-and-vase motifs are also found on the facade of the gateways, as well as the bastions.

 The number of rooms in the sarai is not known.
 The courtyard is filled with encroachments, and only a few of the original rooms have survived.
 However, each room is 3.5 meters square, and has a vaulted ceiling.
 A well, with a diameter of 2 meters, is situated within the sarai.
 Another well is located outside, near the western gateway.

 A mosque is situated in the southern half of the courtyard.
 The mosque measures meters, and is surmounted by three domes.
 Its facade consists of three arched entrances, and was originally decorated with glazed tiles, of which only traces survive.
 The western wall of the mosque contains three mihrabs (prayer-niches).
 An inscription carved in stucco is provided above each mihrab.
 About eight hundred feet south of the eastern gateway is a tomb.
 While the tomb contains no inscription, it may be inferred from its style of construction that it was contemporary with the sarai.
 The tomb might be the place of burial of Amanat Khan, and may have been constructed by his son.